 Coptic Christians, the largest religious minority in the coun, have also been targeted.
 Some militants regard the Christians as infidels and therefore appropriate targets for Jihad.
 Attacks have mainly been concentrated in the governorates of Upper and Middle Egypt such as Minya, Assiut and Sohag, where Christians live in large numbers and have much influence in the economic life.

-The militants have attacked tourist targets for two main reasons: primarily, to shake the confidence of the government by hitting it where it hurts most – the economy; secondly, in order to rid Egypt of Western influences.
-In an interview with the BBC the Egyptian cleric and one of the leaders of the Egyptian Islamist militants, Sheikh Omar Abdel Rahman, said that tourism in Egypt spreads low morals and diseases such as AIDS.
+The militants have designated and attacked tourist targets for two main reasons: primarily, to shake the confidence of the government by hitting it where it hurts most – the economy; secondly, in order to rid Egypt of Western influences, and to keep them of the country.
+In an interview with the BBC the Egyptian cleric and one of the leaders of the Egyptian Islamist militants, Sheikh Omar Abdel Rahman, said that tourism in Egypt spreads low morals and diseases such as AIDS, which was shocking statement for most of the western world.